OptimalBPM/angular-schema-form-ui-ace/README.md

 Usage
 -----
-The tinymce add-on adds a new form type, `wysiwyg`, and a new default mapping.
+The tinymce add-on adds a new form type, `ace`, and a new default mapping.

 |  Form Type     |   Becomes    |